Radware/F5-Migration/README.md

 The script works with both "bigip.conf" and "bigip_base.conf" refer to [Currently Supported](#currently-supported) section for full

 ## How To Use ##
-### Using Windows exe ###
-Windows users can use <a href=https://github.com/Radware/F5-Migration/raw/master/WindowsRunner.exe>WindowsRunner.exe</a>, This version contain all required modules and there is no need for any prerequisites

 ### Running Manually Using Python ###
 In order to use the script make sure you have installed python3